ackSec/FloWrita/README.md

 # FloWrita

-This is a program designed to infer a network topology based on sFlow information received. sflowtool is used as a listener and sFlow receiver.
-Input is collected from stdin, and the appropriate usage is
+This is a program designed to infer a network topology based on sFlow information received. sflowtool (https://github.com/sflow/sflowtool) is used as a listener and sFlow receiver.
+Input is collected from stdin, and the appropriate usage is:

         "sflowtool | ./discoverer.py"